slateci/slate-catalog/incubator/login-node/login-node/README.md

 # Login node
+This chart contains an installation of an SSH login to a CentOS container, provisioned by Kubernetes.

 # Installation
-This chart contains an installation of a login to a CentOS container through ssh, provisioned by Kubernetes.
-To use it, install the helm chart on your Kubernetes cluster by moving outside this directory and using the command:
+To install the helm chart on your Kubernetes cluster, move outside this directory and use the command:
 $ helm install ./login-node

 You should see something like this -